muratk5n/thirdwave/en/README.md

 ---

 Expanding existing infra for the shiny product obviously makes the overall approach even stupider.
-Gov had to lead, not follow salesmen.
+Gov had to lead, not follow bunch of salesmen.

 ---